AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Limited chatbot integration capabilities

-The other type of free chatbots are offered by open-source chatbot vendors.
+The other type of free chatbots is offered by open-source chatbot vendors.
 Open-source chatbots offer more customizability than free versions of traditional vendors’ chatbots.
-But they may not provide extensive customer support and may require programming knowledge to develop the bot.
+However, they may not provide extensive customer support and may require programming knowledge to develop the bot.

-Standard packages of chatbots charge a monthly fixed, or usage-based fee.
-The benefits tend to be a step-up from free packages, providing users with:
+Standard packages of chatbots charge a monthly fixed or usage-based fee.
+The benefits tend to be a step-up from free packages, generally providing users with:

 Standard packages are most suitable for small to medium-sized businesses (SMBs) that have outgrown the limitations of free plans, but do not yet require the Enterprise package.